 Over the past five years self-employment rates have been broadly static at the national, regional and county level.
 However, there has been a significant amount of change in Pendle.
-The borough historically had relatively low levels of self-employment, but began to see this trend reverse from 2016 and latest data indicates that it has now surpassed the national trend.
+The borough historically had relatively low levels of self-employment, but began to see this trend reverse from 2016 and latest data indicates that it is now broadly in line with the national trend.

-The latest data on self-employment covers the March to September 2020 when the economic impact of Covid-19 was evident in the UK economy, hence it is plausible that increases in the latest series of data for Pendle are a result of this impact.
+The latest data on self-employment does touch on March 2020 when the economic impact of Covid-19 was beginning to be felt by the UK economy, it is plausible that increases in the latest series of data for Pendle are a result of this impact.
 We will be able to determine this as time progresses and we will see if the pattern holds.

-Time series data is not available for Nelson, however we can see a comparison between Oct14-Sep15 and Oct19-Sep20.
+Time series data is not available for Nelson, however we can see a comparison between Apr14-Mar15 and Apr19-Mar20.
 The town has seen a dramatic increase in self-employment, well outstripping the borough, county, regional and national level.
 Again this increase in the latest data period may be an effect of Covid-19 and the reduction in PAYE employment.
-Determining whether people have freely opted self-employment over PAYE employment is hard to determine particularly in the short term.

-% of Self-Employment 2015 - 2020
+Determining whether people have freely opted self-employment over PAYE employment is hard to determine particularly in the short term. % of Self-Employment 2015 - 2020\

-% Change of Self-Employment 2015 - 2020
+% Change of Self-Employment 2015 - 2020\